List of ARIA Music Awards and nominations received by Australian Idol contestants

 The Australian Recording Industry Association holds the ARIA Music Awards each year to recognise excellence, innovation and achievement in Australian music.
 The awards have industry judged and highest selling categories, and since 2010 public vote categories.
 Award nominees and winners, excluding those for sales and public voted categories, are selected by an academy of judges from all sectors of the music industry, including retail, radio and TV, journalists, record companies and previous winners.
-Australian Idol contestants have been nominated for 105 ARIA Awards since 2004, with 24 highest selling nominations, 33 nominations in publicly voted categories and 48 industry judged nominations.
+Australian Idol contestants have been nominated for 109 ARIA Awards since 2004, with 24 highest selling nominations, 34 nominations in publicly voted categories and 50 industry judged nominations.
 However, up until 2009 the nominations were mainly in the Highest Selling categories, with only five industry judged nominations being given.
 Since 2009 industry judged nominations have come more frequently for some Idol contestants.
-To date there have been 11 wins in sales and publicly voted categories, and in 2013 Season One winner Guy Sebastian and Season Four runner up Jessica Mauboy became the first Idol contestants to win industry voted ARIA Awards, Sebastian for Best Pop Release and Mauboy for Best Female Artist.

-Sebastian has received the most ARIA nominations with 34 including seven wins.
-Mauboy has had 28 nominations including two wins, and Season Five runner up Matt Corby has received ten nominations including two wins.
-Mauboy has the most industry judged ARIA nominations with 15 and Sebastian has received 14.
-Corby has six industry voted nominations, Season Four contestant Lisa Mitchell four, and Season One contestant Joel Turner three.
-Season Four winner Damien Leith has been nominated twice in industry judged categories, and Noll once.
+To date there have been 11 wins in sales and publicly voted categories, and in 2013 Season One winner Guy Sebastian and Season Four runner up Jessica Mauboy became the first Idol contestants to win industry voted ARIA Awards, Sebastian for Best Pop Release and Mauboy for Best Female Artist.Sebastian has received the most ARIA nominations with 34 including seven wins.
+Mauboy has had 31 nominations including two wins, and Season Five runner up Matt Corby has received 11 nominations including two wins.